-A Time and Materials (T&M) contract is normally used in construction and product development when a company or employee agrees to be paid for their time and the material used for the development of a product.
+A Time and Materials (T&M) contract is normally used in construction and product development when a company or employee agrees to be paid for their “Time” and the “Material” used for the development of a product.
 T&M contracts are used when you can not estimate the size of the project or any of the changes that can occur while in development.
+They provide flexibility for both the government and the contractor to adjust the scope of work as needed throughout the contract.
 A T&M contract is the opposite of a Fixed-Price Contract.

 Definition: A Time and Materials (T&M) contract is an agreement between two or more parties describing the rough scope of a task based on an hourly fixed wage plus the cost of materials to complete the task.